 Muscles.
 Beads of sweat.
 Exertion.
 Inversion.
 Carving out selfhood.
 These images and ideas are linked for me.
 As a woman dancer, a person of color, a southern not-quite-belle who grew up poor, and a queer person, clear ideas of physical labor, beauty, and body presentation are each held in my every movement.

-I am a dance artist and community organizer.
+I am a multi-disciplinary artist and community organizer from Jacksonville, FL.
 My choreography for MBDance is based on physical and emotional power, desire for equity, and fascination with intimacy.
 I bring the same tenets to organizing to undo racism in the arts and beyond with ACRE (Artists Co-creating Real Equity), the grassroots body I co-founded.
 In particular, my dance work centers the non-linear and linear stories and bodies of queer people of color onstage.

 In New York, my work has been showcased at Dixon Place, BRICstudios, and DTW (now NY Live Arts), Harlem Stage, 92nd Street Y Harkness Dance Center, the Kumble Theater, the Bronx Academy of Arts and Dance (BAAD!), WOW Café Theater, and SummerStage NYC.
 I’ve also shared work across the U.S. and in Singapore.
 My art is at the same time a poem, a manifesto, a softening, and a beckon.
 Noted dance writer Eva Yaa Asantewaa described it thus: “As a choreographer Bauman expresses humanistic insight with the blend of strength, suppleness and flow that her training in capoeira has given her.”